 A well-placed source connected to billionaire leftist Michael Bloomberg advised me that Obama cut a quid pro quo deal with Bloomberg, the gun confiscator’s biggest benefactor, to keep the gun control agenda front and center.
 In return, Bloomberg promised to be a major funder and fundraiser for Obama’s future presidential library.

-While Obama, Bloomberg and Clinton, et al., frame their agenda as nothing more than “common-sense gun safety reform,” conservative columnist Jonah Goldberg observed, “None of the proposals on [Obama’s] gun-control wish list … would help bring down the homicide rate.
+While Obama, Bloomberg and Clinton, et al., frame their agenda as nothing more than “common-sense gun safety reform,” political moderate Jonah Goldberg observed, “None of the proposals on [Obama’s] gun-control wish list … would help bring down the homicide rate.
 It’s not just a tautology to note that most gun crimes are committed by criminals — with guns obtained illegally.”

-Fact is, those areas of the country historically under Democrat “leadership” have the highest crime rates.
+Fact is, those areas of the country historically under socialist Democrat Party “leadership,” the generational urban poverty plantations they have created, have the highest crime rates.
 America does not have a “gun problem,” but a “Democrat problem.”

 Again, though their pretext is an appeal to sensibility and safety, they are nibbling away at the most fundamental assurance of the transfer of Liberty from this generation to the next.
 And they are doing so with a clear motive to disable that assurance — “the right to keep and bear arms.”